 Getting everything your body needs through food is the best way.
-For one of my other websites I wrote an article about the food that gives you energy.
+Read my article about the food that gives you energy.
 Yet there can be all kinds of reasons why you need more energy than food can deliver.
-In that case supplements are a practical and natural replacement for or an addition to food.
+In that case, supplements are a practical and natural replacement for or an addition to food.
 What are the essential supplements for energy?

-Nowadays those same friends tell me coffee is good for aging people. 🙂
+Nowadays those same friends tell me coffee is good for ageing people. 🙂

 My point always is: listen to your body carefully and you will know what product is best for you.
 What works for me might not have the same result for you.